-- Under Handoff Design for Production, double-click Export Bitstream.
+- 1. Under Handoff Design for Production, double-click Export Bitstream.
 The Export Bitstream dialog box opens.
-The dialog box options depend on your Custom Security settings: - Bitstream Encryption with the Default Key in the Security Policy Manager - Enable Custom Security Options in the Security Policy Manager - 2.
-Choose your options, such as DAT file if you wish to include support for Embedded ISP, or SPI file if you need support for IAP or SPI Directory if you need support for Programming Recovery. - 3.
-Set your eNVM Serialization options, if any. eNVM Serialization must be enabled via the eNVM Configurator in your MSS. - 4.
-Select to inlcude the bitstream components and Export Pass Keys in Plaintext. - 5.
-Enter your Bitstream file name and click OK to export the selected bitstream files.
+The dialog box options depend on your Custom Security settings: - Bitstream Encryption with the Default Key in the Security Policy Manager - Enable Custom Security Options in the Security Policy Manager - Choose your options, such as DAT file if you wish to include support for Embedded ISP, SPI file if you need support for Auto programming, Auto Update, and IAP services, PPD or STAPL or SVF if you need support for ISP. - 3.
+You can choose whether you want to export the ASCII HEX file for debugging if DAT bitstream file format is selected. - 4.
+Select whether you want to export files for Microsemi In House Programming (IHP). - 5.
+Set your eNVM Serialization options, if any. eNVM Serialization must be enabled via the eNVM Configurator in your MSS. - 6.
+Select to inlcude the bitstream components and Include Pass Keys in Plaintext. - 7.
+Enter your Bitstream file name and location to export the selected bitstream files. - 8.
+You can export the SPI directory for programming recovery if needed. - 9.
+Click OK to export the selected bitstream files.